 Molecular and genetic testing.
 Your doctor may recommend running laboratory tests to identify specific genes, proteins, and other factors involved in the leukemia.
-Examining the genes in the leukemia cells is important because AML can be caused by a buildup of mistakes (also called mutations) in the genes of a cell in the body.
-Identifying these mistakes helps diagnose the specific subtype of AML and choose treatment options.
-In addition, they can also be used to monitor how well treatment is working.
+Examining the genes in the leukemia cells is important because AML can be caused by a buildup of mutations (also called mistakes) in the cell’s genes.
+Identifying these genetic mutations helps diagnose the specific subtype of AML and choose treatment options.
+In addition, the results of those tests can also be used to monitor how well treatment is working.
 Listed below are the more common molecular or genetic tests used for AML.

-- The molecular genetics of leukemia cells can also be used to help find out if a person needs more or less chemotherapy and/or stem cell transplantation (see the Treatment section).
+Molecular genetic tests on leukemia cells can also be used to help find out if a person needs more or less chemotherapy and/or stem cell transplantation (also called bone marrow transplant; see the Types of Treatment section).
 The goal of this type of testing is to look for very small genetic mutations, called sub-microscopic mutations.
-People who have the Flt3 (pronounced flit 3) genetic mutation, called an internal tandem duplication (ITD), and specifically those with the mutation on both versions of the gene, have a high risk that the cancer will come back after treatment.
-For children with this type of AML, the use of stem cell transplantation may lengthen their lives when used after the first complete remission (see the Treatment section).
-There are also new drugs being tested that target Flt3-ITD positive cells to find out if the drugs can better treat the leukemia.
-Most recently, research has shown that children with two leukemia cell gene mutations called nucleophosmin-1 (NPM1) and CEBPα have a better prognosis (chance of recovery) than those without these mutations.
-If a child has these mutations, the doctor may recommend chemotherapy without stem cell transplantation.
+People who have the FLT3 (pronounced "flit 3") genetic mutation have a high risk that the cancer will come back after treatment.
+For children with this type of AML, the use of a medical treatment called stem cell/bone marrow transplantation may lengthen their lives when used after the first complete remission (see the Types of Treatment section).
+There are also new drugs being tested that target FLT3-positive cells to find out if the drugs can better treat the leukemia.
+At the same time, research has shown that children with 2 leukemia cell gene mutations called nucleophosmin-1 (NPM1) and CEBPα have a better prognosis (chance of recovery) than those without these mutations.
+If the leukemia has these mutations, the doctor may recommend chemotherapy without stem cell transplantation.

-- Recently, highly advanced tools that can look at a person’s entire genetic make-up, called whole genome testing and whole exome testing, have been developed.
-These methods of testing are still early but have been used to look for genetic mistakes that can lead to cancer.
+Whole genome testing, also called whole exome testing, are highly advanced tools that can look at a person’s entire genetic make-up.
+These are recently developed tools, and these methods of testing are still emerging.
+They have been used to look for genetic mutations that can lead to cancer.
 However, these tests are still generally only available in research studies where they are being used to find out if using these tests improves diagnosis, treatment, and cure.